 Your first Python programming lesson is here!

-Unlike other popular programming languages (such as C and C++), Python uses an interpreter which is just a computer program that directly executes written instructions.
-This also means that all scripts written in Python are executed line by line and not all at once.
+Before we start, you should know that Python uses an interpreter which is a computer program that directly executes written instructions.
+This means that all code written in Python is executed in a line by line manner using the Python interpreter.

 It is quite rare that a Windows operating system comes pre-installed with Python.
 However, installing it by yourself is pretty simple and quick.

 All you have to do is download an executable installation file from Python’s official website and run it on your system.
-However, do make sure that you download the latest stable build of the Python interpreter.
+However, do make sure that you download the latest stable build of Python.

 The installation time can take anywhere from 30 seconds to 2 minutes.
 Once the installation finishes, you are ready to use Python!

-Open Command Prompt and type python.
-If you see a similar kind of message in your Command Prompt window, then you have successfully installed Python.
+python.
+If you see a similar kind of message in your command prompt/terminal, then, you have successfully installed Python.

 Note: Your Python version may be different from the one shown in the image, depending on the version that you installed from the Python website.

-Let us try writing a simple Hello World program to see the Python interpreter in action.
+Let us try writing a simple Hello World program to see Python in action.

 Comments are programmer-readable notes or annotations in the source code of a computer program and are ignored by compilers and interpreters.
-You can write single-line and multi-line comments in Python.
+There are two ways you can write comments in Python:

-1. Single Line Comment – Single line comments in Python begin with a hash (#) and whitespace character and continue to the end of the line.
+1. Single Line Comment – Single line comments in Python begin with a hash symbol (#).

-2. Multiline comment/Block Comments – Usually, a multiline string can be wrapped as a whole comment inside a set of triple quotes (”’).
+2. Multiline comment/Block Comments – A multiline comment is wrapped with a set of triple quotes (“””).

 There you have it!
-You have installed Python, written your first Python code, and learned about the use of comments.
-Head onto the next chapter on ‘Data Types and Operations in Python‘ to deep dive into detailed Python coding.
+You have installed Python, written your first line of Python code, and learned about the use of comments.